 Determinate types bear a full crop all at once and top off at a specific height; they are often good choices for container growing.
 Determinate types are preferred by commercial growers who wish to harvest a whole field at one time, or home growers interested in canning.6.

 Indeterminate cultivars develop into vines that never top off and continue producing until killed by frost.
 They are preferred by home growers who wish ripe fruit throughout the season.7.

 Greta says it best - When it comes to genetically engineered seeds, we think Greta's Organic Gardens

 hits the nail on the head!
 Read more...

 Some good sources to purchase "mostly organic, non-genetically modified seeds" online are...

-Each season the garden purchase a blanket order of soil from Strunks/Ace Hardware or other supplier to amend the soil.
+Each season the garden purchases a bulk order of soil from Strunks/Ace Hardware or other supplier to amend the soil.

-Each plot will receive

-3 bags (volume?) of soil and 1 bag (volume?) of compost.
-Generally the soil will be available by the first of October
+Each plot will receive 2 bags of soil and 1 bag of composted cow manure.
+Generally the soil will be available by the

-So, if you need to purchase your own soil to amend your 4x10 plot, please purchase "Organic" potting soil.
+purchase additional soil to amend your plot, please purchase "Organic" potting soil.